esridc/e2e-testing-workshop/PLAN.md

 - run a subset of tests just to watch it
 - Target 30 min

-HANDS ON:
-**TODO: Add details for what this is**
-- goals
-  - work with something that has data-test attrs
-  - do something w/ rest-js to verify state of something

-- **use the react react app from prev day workshop**
-  - dave to host
-- show how we've added `data-test` attrs to make things easier
-- use multiple pages
-- show how we use fixtures / well-known routes to items
-  - use rest-js to create an item, then search for it, verify props in ui, delete item

 Testing w/ AGO
 - oAuth patterns
    - pop-out oauth vs full-page transition flow